pmgraham/datagrunt/README.md

 This project is licensed under the [MIT License](https://opensource.org/license/mit)

 ## Acknowledgements
-A HUGE thank you to the open-source community and the creators of [DuckDB](https://duckdb.org) and [Polars](https://pola.rs) for their fantastic libraries that power datagrunt.
+A HUGE thank you to the open-source community and the creators of [DuckDB](https://duckdb.org) and [Polars](https://pola.rs) for their fantastic libraries that power Datagrunt.